 Our equity investments that are not subject to the market risk rule include private equity investments, including fund investments, company-owned life insurance ("COLI"), Federal Home Loan Bank ("FHLB") stock, Federal Reserve Board ("FRB") stock, and community development investments, as well as related investment commitments.
-Certain of our equity investments are made for strategic purposes or for maintaining relationships, including our private equity investments, community development investments.
+Certain of our equity investments are made for strategic purposes or for maintaining relationships, including our private equity investments, community development investments and COLI investments.
 The FRB and FHLB stock are statutory investments required by regulation in order for us to be a member of those organizations.

 Generally, we apply the Simple Risk-Weight Approach ("SRWA") to our equity investments not subject to the market risk rule, under which a prescribed risk weight is applied to the adjusted carrying value for each type of equity exposure.
 Under the SRWA, the risk-weighted asset amount for each equity exposure is calculated by multiplying the adjusted carrying value of the equity exposure by the applicable regulatory prescribed risk weight.
 For our COLI we use the Full Look-Through Approach ("FLTA").
-Refer to our accounting policies in Note 2 - Summary of Significant Accounting Policies in our 2022 Form 10-K and any additional relevant references provided in the Road Map on page $\underline{3}$ of this report for information on our equities not subject to the market risk rule, including valuation techniques and assumptions used in these valuations.
+Refer to our accounting policies in Note 2 - Update of Significant Accounting Policies in our Q1 2024 Form 10-Q and Note 2 - Summary of Significant Accounting Policies in our 2023 Form 10-K and any additional relevant references provided in the Road Map on page 3 of this report for information on our equities not subject to the market risk rule, including valuation techniques.

-The following table includes amounts of equities not subject to the market risk rule included in our Condensed Consolidated Statements of Financial Condition and the types and nature of investments.
+The following table includes amounts of equities not subject to the market risk rule included in our Consolidated Statements of Financial Condition and the types and nature of investments.

-March 31, 2023

-\$ in millions Nonpublic Public COLI Total

-Balance sheet carrying value of equities not subject to the market risk rule \$ 295 \$ \$ 1,077 \$ 1,372
+December 31, 2023 \$ in millions Nonp ıblic Public COLI (1) Total Balance sheet carrying value of equities not subject to the market risk rule \$ 369 \$ \$ 1,124 \$ 1,493